cdibbs/keyholevision/readme.md

-## Welcome!
+## Welcome to Keyhole Visions!

-This is the get-your-hands-dirty companion site to my [Keyhole Visions Etsy Shop][etsy].
+This is the get-your-hands-dirty companion site to our [Keyhole Visions Etsy Shop][etsy].
 While plain-text instructions are included with your downloads, the ones found here are able to have richer content.

 ## Projects